realm/jazzy/README.md

 Run `jazzy` from your command line.
 Run `jazzy -h` for a list of additional options.

+### Development

+jazzy is composed of two parts: the parser ([sourcekitten][sourcekitten], written in Swift) and the site generator (written in ruby).

+To build and run jazzy from source, you'll first need [bundler][bundler].
+Once bundler is installed, run `bundle install` from the root of this repo.
+At this point, run jazzy from source by running `bin/jazzy`.

+Instructions to build sourcekitten from source can be found at [sourcekitten's GitHub repository][sourcekitten].

 ### Design Goals

 jazzy's main design goals are: